Our Instructors

 Liam Shaughnessy is an experienced violinist who has studied under Alex Eisenberg, and then with Igor Veligan at the Conservatory of Music at University of The Pacific.
 Liam also participated in University of The Pacific’s Mahler at Pacific Festival, mentoring selected high school students from around California through Mahler’s challenging orchestral works.
 He has a vast repertoire that includes most standard violin works.
 He is an active gigging musician and is preparing auditions to join a professional orchestra in addition to teaching.
 He enjoys teaching children of all ages and skill levels (and adults) and is passionate about his craft and musical pedagogy.

-Rafael Zepeda, Double Bass, Electric Bass, Trombone
+Rafael Zepeda, Double Bass, Electric Bass, Onsite@ Orchestras

 Rafael was born and raised in San Jose, CA and has studied Double Bass performance for over 10 years.
 He began his instruction locally here at Castillero Middle School.
 Rafael graduated from Chapman University in 2018 with a bachelor's degree in Double Bass performance and went on to also earn his masters degree in Double Bass Performance from the San Francisco Conservatory of Music in 2020.
 He has a passion for teaching that he has inherited from many of his great teachers such as Scott Krijnen, Kate Francis, and Bruce Moyer.
 Rafael regularly performs with groups in the Bay Area such as the Cambrian Symphony, San Jose Dance Theatre, Palo Alto Players, and UC Davis Symphony Orchestra.